GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 #### 1.4.9 CLI mode shutdown

 Prior to version 2.5.1, JMeter invoked `System.exit()` when a CLI mode test completed.
 This caused problems for applications that invoke JMeter directly, so JMeter no longer invokes `System.exit()` for a normal test completion[^2].
 JMeter will exit all the non-daemon threads it starts, but it is possible that some non-daemon threads may still remain; these will prevent the JVM from exiting.
 To detect this situation, JMeter starts a new daemon thread just before it exits.
-This daemon thread waits a shrot while; if it returns from the wait, then clearly the JVM has not been able to exit, and the thread prints a message to say why.
+This daemon thread waits a short while; if it returns from the wait, then clearly the JVM has not been able to exit, and the thread prints a message to say why.

-The property `jmeter.exit.check.pause` can be used to override the default pause of 2000ms(2secs).
+The property `jmeter.exit.check.pause` can be used to override the default pause of 2000 ms(2 secs).
 If set to 0, then JMeter does not start the daemon thread.

 ### 1.5 Configuring JMeter